jaylogue/pdp1105-console-adapter-v2/README.md

 ## KiCad Design Files

 A KiCad project containing the schematic and a layout file for a two-layer PCB is available in the [pcb](pcb) folder.

+## User Documentation

+A User Manual for the PDP-11/05 Console Adapter is available [here](docs/pdp1105-console-adapter-user-manual.md).

 ## License